Cemetery Prices

 This booklet will provide you with guidance on arranging a burial within Council cemeteries.
 It provides information on restrictions and conditions that apply when purchasing exclusive rights of burial, and will help make you aware of your rights and responsibilities in relation to our cemeteries.
 This guidance outlines how we carry out our legal obligations and ensures we provide you with a consistent, high level of service.

-1.1 Cemeteries Owned and managed or managed by Mid and East Antrim Borough Council
+Owned and/or managed by Mid and East Antrim Borough Council

 Larne (Greenland) Cemetery, Upper Cairncastle Road, Larne, BT40 2EG